Foothills Parkway History

 8H - Look Rock to Chilhowee Lake 6.9 miles.
 Completed in 1966.

 The project met funding difficulties in the 1970s.
 Sections 8E and 8F were begun in 1984 before being halted for a number of years due to erosion into nearby streams.
-The final paving of these two sections is underway as of late 2017 with projected opening in December 2018.
+The opening of these two sections took place in December 2018.